arjunjanamatti/simpleOutlierRemoval/README.md

 1. Install:

          pip install simpleOutlierRemoval

 2. Calculate the co-effecient of variance

          from simpleOutlierRemoval import main
+         from random import randint
+         series = [randint(1,1000) for k in range(10)]
          # get the output of the series without any outliers
          cov = main.removeOutlier(series).get()